digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 -----

 Thanks to Mhor Collective for sharing how they’re using digital in the third sector.
 We hope that the digital tools mentioned and their approach have inspired your third sector organisation.
-Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> using #digitisation.
+Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> using **#digitisation**.

 If you’d like to help spread some more digital inspiration across the third sector then get in touch with us <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> and <a href="mailto:onedigital@scvo.org.uk">onedigital@scvo.org.uk</a>.
 We’d love to hear from you and share it with our networks!